yeetzhi/Computing-work-2/random things/apples.md

-Scott stuffed Jaysee into the toilet bowl and flushed him down.
-Jaysee then came out in an underground secret lab that belongs to wei yi.
-The secret lab was made by weiyi and his wife, _____ (insert any 1D boys' name) Just at this moment, Wei yi walked in, holding scott by his neck using his muscular hands.
-The two were then imprisoned in Wei Yi's lab to use as test subjects.
-Wei Yi then searched up a howtobasic video and got an idea.
-He programmed an egg launcher that fires 200 eggs per minute and aimed it at jaysee.
-But to Wei Yi's dismay, All the eggs bounced off jaysee.
-However, Scot did not have such defense.
-He was absolutely destroyed by the rotten eggs.
-But Scott also has his tactics...
-Scott used his ultimate skill and let out a muffled bloodcurdling screech, so powerful that it blinded and deafended Wei Yi for 30 minutes.
-The 2 then escaped and returned to what they call their house.
-They were safe.
-For now...

 Once upon a time there was a boy named Jaysee.
 He found an apple on the floor and took it home to eat. <br>